-***MENU OF SIN CD LAUNCH*** Harmonica maestro (and Cold Chisel player of choice) David Blight is teaming up with Award winning blues songwriter/guitarist Mick Kidd for the duos sophomore album "Menu of Sin"- Ten original tracks of "Harpin', Slidin', Stompin' Acoustic Blues.
+***MENU OF SIN CD LAUNCH*** Harmonica maestro (and Cold Chisel player of choice) David Blight is teaming up with Adelaide award winning blues songwriter/guitarist Mick Kidd for the duos sophomore album "Menu of Sin"- Ten original tracks of "Harpin', Slidin', Stompin' Acoustic Blues.
 At Adelaides premier blues venue The Semaphore Workers Club.
 Sunday July 23rd 2017.

 #4 (September 2017) Australian Roots and Blues airplay chart

 Blues Blast magazine USA Review by Marty Gunther December 2017